 How Can Person-Centred Care Support Those Living With Dementia?

 When individuals experience the early stages of dementia, they are typically able to continue their day-to-day life independently or with small amounts of support from a family member or part-time carer.
-However, as their symptoms develop, it is important to begin considering transitioning the person with dementia into a care home.
+However, as their symptoms develop, it is important to begin considering transitioning the person living with dementia into a care home.

-Person-centred care is built around the individual rather than a one-size-fits-all approach.
+Person-centred dementia care is built around the individual rather than a one-size-fits-all approach.
 It is designed to create supportive, respectful environments that acknowledge the unique personalities and histories of each resident.
 This approach is especially beneficial in dementia care, as it helps residents maintain a sense of self and control whilst reducing feelings of isolation.
 Person-centred care involves understanding the individual’s personal history, interests, and preferences, which care home teams can use to provide meaningful, familiar support to improve the resident’s daily life.

 Supporting Residents' Daily Lives Through Personalised Care Plans

-A personalised care plan is a fundamental part of delivering person-centred care.
-This type of care plan is created through meetings with the resident, their family members, and professional carers prior to their move-in date to ensure it is tailored to the individual’s unique needs, preferences, and daily routines.
 Care plans can include hobbies or personal interests, such as gardening, arts and crafts, or favourite music genres, which encourage engagement and bring joy to daily life.
 Activities coordinators can take note of these and incorporate their preferences into their weekly activities programme.

 Care Home Environments and Their Role in Enhancing Well-Being for Dementia Care

 The environment in a care home plays a significant factor in enhancing the well-being of residents living with dementia.
-Dementia-friendly environments are purposefully designed to help reduce confusion, stress, and agitation, with spaces tailored to support the needs of residents.
-Familiar sensory cues such as their favourite music, comfortable furnishings, and visual reminders can create a homelike atmosphere, which makes residents feel more secure and at ease.
+Dementia-friendly environments are purposefully designed to help reduce confusion, stress and agitation, with spaces tailored to support the needs of residents.
+Familiar sensory cues such as their favourite music, comfortable furnishings and visual reminders can create a homelike atmosphere, which makes residents feel more secure and at ease.
 The thoughtful design of care home environments can also improve cognitive function and quality of life by providing stimulation in a way that is calming rather than overwhelming.

 Residents are also encouraged to personalise their en-suite bedroom with any furniture they wish, making it feel like their own home.
 Group activities and shared spaces also allow residents to connect with others and feel part of a community, which further supports their emotional well-being.

-Benefits of Person-Centred Care
+Benefits of Person-Centred Dementia Care

 Understanding the benefits that person-centred care can bring is essential when looking for a care home that provides the highest quality care.
-It is important to remember that this care approach benefits not only the person with dementia but their family members and the care home teams too.
+It is important to remember that this care approach benefits not only the person living with dementia but their family members and the care home teams too.

 Promoting Independence and Maintaining Dignity

-Maintaining the independence and dignity of each individual is crucial in dementia care, and person-centred care supports these goals by respecting residents’ needs and preferences.
+Maintaining the independence and dignity of each individual is crucial in dementia care and person-centred care supports these goals by respecting residents’ needs and preferences.
 Even with progressive dementia symptoms, residents can continue to make choices regarding their daily activities like meals, clothing, and activities or trips out.
 This autonomy helps residents retain a sense of independence and dignity.
 With this, it can reduce agitation and any feelings that can accompany living with dementia including loneliness, difficulty with speech and memory loss.

-Rather than solely focusing only on medical needs, person-centred dementia care seeks to honour the individual’s choices and allow them to continue doing the things they love most.
+Rather than solely focusing on medical needs, person-centred dementia care seeks to honour the individual’s choices and allow them to continue doing the things they love most.
 This approach also enhances self-esteem and contributes to a fulfilling and comfortable day-to-day life.

 Support and Peace of Mind for Residents and Their Loved Ones

-Introducing a person-centred approach to care shows first-hand to both the person with dementia and their loved ones that care homes prioritise them as an individual.
+Introducing a person-centred approach to care shows first-hand to both the person living with dementia and their loved ones that care homes prioritise them as an individual.
 This will encourage them to seek the care home for any additional support needed, creating better relationships and an environment where everybody feels safe and welcome.
 Even for those receiving respite care, their loved ones can enjoy peace of mind that each resident is receiving the highest quality of dementia care.

 Care teams provide a compassionate, understanding presence that creates a sense of community and belonging.
 Family members are encouraged to stay involved and spend time with our residents, offering further insights into their personalities and preferences.